Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

         .. code-block:: python

-            import mlflow
+            import qcflow
             import os

             os.environ["OPENAI_API_KEY"] = "<your-openai-api-key>"

-            answer_correctness = mlflow.metrics.genai.answer_correctness(model="openai:/gpt-4o")
+            answer_correctness = qcflow.metrics.genai.answer_correctness(model="openai:/gpt-4o")

             # Test the metric definition
             answer_correctness(
-                inputs="What is MLflow?",
+                inputs="What is QCFlow?",
-                predictions="MLflow is an innovative full self-driving airship.", targets="MLflow is an open-source platform for managing the end-to-end ML lifecycle.", )
+                predictions="QCFlow is an innovative full self-driving airship.", targets="QCFlow is an open-source platform for managing the end-to-end ML lifecycle.", )

         Azure OpenAI endpoints can be accessed via the same ``openai:/<model-name>`` URI, by setting the environment variables, such as ``OPENAI_API_BASE``, ``OPENAI_API_TYPE``, etc.